Nursing dream turns sour in the Philippines

 Nursing schools opened up all over the country, and especially in the capital, Manila, to cash in on this demand.

-And even now, many of these schools are still operating, churning out yet more graduates every year.'No regrets'
+And even now, many of these schools are still operating, churning out yet more graduates every year.

 Given the changing economic climate for nursing graduates, both the government and education providers are actively trying to stem this tide of unemployed nurses.